Nasrinattar26/Noise_Suppression_Hybridization/README.md

 # Noise_Suppression_Hybridization
 This repository includes all the scripts related to the paper titled"A Novel Stochastic Tree Model For Daily Streamflow Prediction Based on A Noise Suppression Hybridization Algorithm and Efficient Uncertainty Quantification" Authored by Nasrin Fathollahzadeh Attar, Mohammad Taghi Sattari, and Halit Apaydin

+# You can also find all attached data of this study (weekly and fortnight streamflow data)

+# Test script file shows all the methods and their codes with a real example

-#The flowchart of the study is as below:
+# The flowchart of the study is as below:
 ![alt text](https://github.com/Nasrinattar26/Noise_Suppression_Hybridization/blob/main/Flowchart.jpg)

-#You can also find all attached data of this study (weekly and fortnight streamflow data)

-#Test script file shows all the methods and their codes with a real example

-#The results of the CEEMDAN IMFs for the weekly streamflow data in Gazvin
+# The results of the CEEMDAN IMFs for the weekly streamflow data in Gazvin
 ![alt text](https://github.com/Nasrinattar26/Noise_Suppression_Hybridization/blob/main/CEEMDANweek.png)

-#The results of the CEEMDAN IMFs for the fortnight streamflow data in Gazvin
+# The results of the CEEMDAN IMFs for the fortnight streamflow data in Gazvin
 ![alt text](https://github.com/Nasrinattar26/Noise_Suppression_Hybridization/blob/main/CEEMDANfortnight.png)